intuition-dev/mbMobile/crud/README.md

 # nbake-firestore

+Read up on Firestore auth and CRUD on their web site.

-plugins has curd.pug
+module folder has curd.pug

-1. Include crud.pug in plugins/layout.
+1. Include crud.pug in module/layout.

 2. Configure FireStore on their home page.